There have been 28 aces on the PGA Tour this season, including three at The Players Championship at TPC Sawgrass.

 During the rain-delayed first round that event on April 25.
 Kevin Kisner aced the 201-yard 3rd hole at TPC Louisiana.
 He had said a day earlier that he had never had a hole-in-one on the PGA Tour but witnessed his playing partner, Bryson DeChambeau, drop one during the final round of the Masters.
 “I just wrote one down at The Masters for (DeChambeau), his first ever, at 16 at Augusta on Sunday.
 It was pretty cool.”

-Five events so far have seen at least a pair of aces: Shriners Hospitals for Children Open, Sony Open in Hawaii, Puerto Rico Open, the Arnold Palmer Invitational and The Players Championship, the Valspar Championship and the Valero Texas Open.
+Seven events so far have seen at least a pair of aces: Shriners Hospitals for Children Open, Sony Open in Hawaii, Puerto Rico Open, the Arnold Palmer Invitational, The Players Championship, the Valspar Championship and the Valero Texas Open.

 This season, J.B.
-Holmes at Riviera is the only golfer to record an ace and a victory at the same event.
-He ended up winning the Genesis by one shot while Molinari won the Arnold Palmer by two.
+Holmes at Riviera and Francesco Molinari are the only golfers to record an ace and a victory at the same event.
+Holmes won the Genesis by one shot while Molinari won the Arnold Palmer by two.